Show all the occurrences of a word or phrase, along with some context before and after.

 Use an asterisk (*) character to match any word.
 For example searching for "a * man" will show "a young man," "a just man," "a hairy man," etc. Asterisks at the beginning or at the end of the phrase are ignored.

 Use a tilde (~) character for multiple searches at once with combined results.
 A Replacement Words field shows and each word you enter there is substituted for the tilde and the results show all matching occurrences.
 For example, use the search phrase "a ~ man" and replacement words "wise foolish" to show all occurrences of either "a wise man" or "a foolish man."
-(You'll see this happen in the tools/Context page when you show occurrences of a list of words used in a given context.)
+(You'll see this happen in the Common Contexts page when you show occurrences of a list of words used in a given context.)

 Use up to five "~" placeholders and each one gets its own list of replacement words.
 All the first words from each list are put into their placeholders to make the first search phrase, then all the second words are put in to make the second search phrase, and so on.